Zeke Spruill

-Ezekiel Stephen Spruill (born September 11, 1989) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, in the KBO League for the Kia Tigers, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.
+Ezekiel Stephen Spruill (born September 11, 1989) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, in the KBO League for the Kia Tigers, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

 Career

 Atlanta Braves

 Spruill was drafted by the Atlanta Braves in the 2nd round, 70th overall, in the 2008 Major League Baseball draft.
 He made his professional debut with the GCL Braves.
-Spruill spent the 2008-2012 seasons in the Braves minor league system, reaching as high as Double-A with the Mississippi Braves.
+Spruill spent the 2008–2012 seasons in the Braves minor league system, reaching as high as Double-A with the Mississippi Braves.
 The Braves added Spruill to the team's 40-man roster on November 20, 2012.

 Arizona Diamondbacks

 After the 2012 season, the Braves traded Spruill, Nick Ahmed, Martín Prado, Randall Delgado, and Brandon Drury to the Diamondbacks for Justin Upton and Chris Johnson.

-Spruill made his MLB debut on June 21, 2013 against the Cincinnati Reds at Chase Field.
+Spruill made his MLB debut on June 21, 2013, against the Cincinnati Reds at Chase Field.
 He pitched one inning in relief, giving up one hit, no runs, and picked up his first career strikeout.

 In August, Spruill made 2 starts, pitching a combined 7 innings while allowing 10 runs; in both starts he received the loss.

 Boston Red Sox

 On December 12, 2014, he was traded to the Boston Red Sox in exchange for Myles Smith.
-He was designated for assignment on July 3, 2015 to create room for Noe Ramirez on the 40 man roster.
+He was designated for assignment on July 3, 2015, to create room for Noe Ramirez on the 40 man roster.

 Kia Tigers

 On December 2, 2015, Spruill signed a one-year, $700,000 deal with the Kia Tigers of the KBO.
-In 2016 with Kia, Spruill registered a 5.27 ERA and 10-13 record with 125 strikeouts in 30 appearances.
+In 2016 with Kia, Spruill registered a 5.27 ERA and 10–13 record with 125 strikeouts in 30 appearances.